 DAMES, Mansel Longworth.
-Bath 1850 — Guildford 8.1.1922.
-British Civil Servant, Indologist and Historian of India.
+Bath 1850 — Guildford, Surrey 8.1.1922.
+British Civil Servant, Baluchi Scholar and Historian of India.
 Son of Captain George Longworth Dames (of Irish background) and Caroline Amelia Brunswick.
 Passed the I.C.S. examination in 1868 and 1870 joined Bengal Civil Service.
 Served long time in Dera Ghazi Khan, where he could study Baluchi and Pashto.
 Retired in 1897 as Commissioner of Rawalpindi region.
 Married 1877 Mary Jane Ivens, one daughter.
 Beside folklore and language he was interested in Gandhāra art and Portuguese colonial history.
 Active member of the R.A.S.
+Married.

 Publications: Books and articles on Indian history, numismatics, etc.

-– A grammar and vocabulary of the northern Belochi Language.
+– A grammar and vocabulary of the northern Balochi Language.
+171 p.
 JASB Extra No. Calcutta 1880.

 – A Text Book of the Balochi language: consisting of miscellaneous stories, legends, poems and Balochi-English vocabulary.
 1891, 2nd ed.
 109 p.
 Lahore 1922.